ChilliCream/hotchocolate-docs/docs/schema-input-object-type.md

 }
 ```

-In contrast to the object type the input object type cannot have have field arguments.
+In contrast to the object type the input object type cannot have field arguments.
 Think of the input object as a way to push structured data to your service.
-The input object is ideal when pushing data mutations but you can also use it on queries and subscriptions.
+The input object is ideal when pushing data mutations, but you can also use it on queries and subscriptions.

 ```GraphQL
 input StarshipInput {